WVM2009-02

 obtained by way of a benefit

-used prior to demolition of 856 wd not be acceptable in current code
+used prior to demolition of 856 wd not be acceptable in current

 wd be nonconforming and require approval of Bd of Variance